-We are currently named as a defendant in antitrust litigation brought against us and Indivior.
+Additionally, we are currently named as a defendant in litigation brought against us and Indivior.
 Such litigation involves allegations that defendants engaged in conduct intended to interfere with the introduction of generic drug products based on our product, Suboxone, to the marketplace.
-We deny any wrongdoing and are vigorously defending such litigation.
-However, depending on the outcome of the litigation, whether or not any remedies are entered against us or Indivior and, if so, what those remedies are, it could affect our ability to recognize revenues from Suboxone and significantly harm our business.
-Moreover, regardless of the merits of any claim, the continued maintenance of these legal and administrative proceedings may result in substantial legal expenses and divert our management's time and attention away from our other business operations, which could also significantly harm our business.
-For more information, please see the section titled "Business - Legal Proceedings - Antitrust Litigation."
+The Company denies any wrongdoing and is defending that litigation, but depending on the outcome of the litigation, whether or not any remedies are entered against us or Indivior and, if so, what those remedies are, it could affect our ability to recognize revenues from Suboxone.
+For more information, please see the section titled "Business - Legal Proceedings."
+Moreover, any delay or setback in the development of any product candidate could materially adversely affect our business and cause the price of our common stock to fall.